 When this guide applies

 For “the account exists and you can read mail but can’t get in.”
-If the account is already suspended (banner says so), that needs the OpenAI Help appeal flow instead.
+If the account is already suspended or deactivated (a banner says so), that needs the OpenAI Help appeal flow instead.

 Prevention

-- Don’t spread one account across multiple concurrent sessions
+- Don’t spread one account across many concurrent sessions

 - Keep the browser lean on privacy extensions — 1-2 essentials only